OPERA America Announces National Opera Week 2012

-Nearly 100 opera companies, schools and organizations in 29 states across the nation will celebrate the third National Opera Week from October 28 – November 6, 2011 by offering free, accessible events to their communities.
+Nearly 100 opera companies, schools and organizations across the nation will celebrate the fourth National Opera Week from Sunday, October 26 through Sunday, November 4, 2012 by offering free, accessible events to their communities.
 National Opera Week is coordinated by OPERA America, the national service organization for opera, with support of the National Endowment for the Arts (NEA).

 National Opera Week celebrates the vibrancy of opera in America today and brings the inventiveness and excitement of opera to a national audience.
 The strength and diversity of established opera companies, community opera ensembles and opera training programs across the United States will be on display through free, dynamic activities designed to engage novices, opera lovers and everyone in between.
 National Opera Week activities include flash opera events, open houses, online activities, lecture/demonstrations and community performances.

 “From behind-the-scenes tours to enlightening performance talks to Twitter contests and more, there is something for everyone during National Opera Week,” states Marc A. Scorca, president/CEO of OPERA America.
 “National Opera Week draws attention to the creativity and dynamism that propels our field today.
 We are proud to highlight this depth of opera activity across the United States.”